Faq

 Does the Price Include Meat Processing, Shipping, and Taxidermy?

 No. We will field dress your meat and have close connections with a local processor and taxidermist but you are required to pay for your own processing, shipping of meat, taxidermy, cape, and antlers.
-Plan on $200 – $400 for meat processing and shipping and $250 – $1,000 for mounts and taxidermy.
+Plan on $200 – $400 for meat processing and shipping is around $250 per cooler – $1,000.
+Each Processor will have difference rates.
+Taxidermy Rates will be subject to where the mount/horns are going.

 What is Expected as a Tip for My Guide, Spotter and Cook?